 |The hydraulic fracturing critical issue will be periodically updated.|

 Comments requested here:

 Fluids used in hydraulic fracturing are a mixture of water, proppant, and chemical additives.
-Additives typically include gels to carry the proppant into the fractures; surfactants to reduce friction and pipe corrosion; hydrochloric acid to help dissolve minerals and initiate cracks; and scale inhibitors and biocides to limit bacterial growth .
+Additives typically include gels to carry the proppant into the fractures, surfactants to reduce friction, hydrochloric acid to help dissolve minerals and initiate cracks, inhibitors against pipe corrosion and scale development, and biocides to limit bacterial growth (23).
 The exact mix of additives depends on the formation to be fractured.
-These chemical additives typically make up about 0.5% by volume of well fracturing fluids, but may be up to 2% [12, 16].
-Some potential additives are harmful to human health, even at very low concentrations .
+Chemical additives typically make up about 0.5% by volume of well fracturing fluids, but may be up to 2% [17, 23].
+Some potential additives are harmful to human health, even at very low concentrations (24).
 Unless diesel is used, the fracturing fluids are not regulated by the Safe Drinking Water Act (SDWA).
-Underground disposal of oil and gas wastes, however, are regulated by SDWA .
+Underground disposal of oil and gas wastes, however, is regulated by the SDWA(25).

 Water cycle in hydraulic fracturing; from U.S. EPA's Study of the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources, Progress Report, 2012.

 Diagram of possible fluid migration pathways and other environmental concerns with hydraulic fracturing.
 Source: Mike Norton, Wikimedia Commons.